k-prasad-kumar/k-prasad-kumar/README.md

 ##### 🚀 About Me
 Current Focus: I’m currently focused on expanding my expertise in React and Next.js to build high-performance web applications and enhance my skills in the MERN stack for full-stack development.

+##### 💡 I’m Currently Learning
+Exploring advanced features in Next.js and optimizing performance for large-scale applications.
+Enhancing my TypeScript skills to write more robust and maintainable code.

 ##### 🌟 Projects
 Here are some projects I’ve worked on that I’m particularly proud of: